Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 ## Configuration file (pn.json)

-OPC Publisher 2.8.2 in standalone mode can consume published nodes JSON files of 2.5.x version without any modifications.
+In standalone mode OPC Publisher 2.8.2 and above can consume published nodes JSON files of 2.5.x version without any modifications.
-OPC Publisher 2.8.2 adds several new fields for configuring publishing.
+OPC Publisher 2.8.2 and above added several new fields to configure publishing but maintained backwards compatibilty with 2.5.x.
 The full schema looks like this:

 ```json
 [